tlhutch/test-playbooks/docs/test_plans/features/36_workflow_pause_approve.md

 - [x] Confirm that when the workflow approval node is waiting for approval, the state of the node is “pending” and the state of the workflow job is still “running”
 - [x] Confirm that the state of the node is “successful” if approved and “failed” if denied

+### Copy a Workflow Job template having an approval node Verification

+- [ ] Given that a workflow job template is copied, confirm that following objects are copied too:
+    - [ ] attributes such as 'type', 'extra_data', 'job_type', 'job_tags', 'skip_tags', 'limit', 'diff_mode', 'verbosity'
+    - [ ] the labels
+    - [ ] the survey spec
+    - [ ] approval nodes

 ### Activity Stream Scenarios

 - [ ] Given that a workflow approval node has been DENIED, confirm that the:
-    - [ ] approver is identified
+    - [x] approver is identified
-    - [ ] workflow job that it ran is is identified
+    - [x] workflow job that it ran is is identified
     - [ ] reason for approval is shown (Check on this)
     - [x] Confirm this is visible to anyone with read access to WF approval
 - [ ] Given that a workflow approval node has been DENIED, confirm that the:
-    - [ ] approver is identified
+    - [x] approver is identified
-    - [ ] workflow job that it ran is is identified
+    - [x] workflow job that it ran is is identified
     - [ ] reason for approval is shown (Check on this)
     - [x] Confirm this is visible to anyone with read access to WF approval
 - NOTE: Ask @notting if we want an activity stream entry for timeout, currently not implemented